neo-one-suite/neo-one/packages/neo-one-website/docs-old/3-node/4-build-from-source.md

 node neo-one-node --config /path/to/config.json --environment.logger.level=trace
 ```

-Finally you have the option of adding a `.neo-onerc` app configuration file anywhere in the app directory (recommended at `/neo-one/`) to apply your configuration by default.
-See [rc](https://github.com/dominictarr/rc#rc) for more information on `rc` files.
+You can also add a `.neo-onerc` configuration file anywhere in the app directory (recommended at the root of the repo directory) to apply your configuration by default.
+See [rc](https://github.com/dominictarr/rc#rc) for more informatio on how NEO•ONE will find and apply the node configuration with an `rc` file.